FuturICT2/FIN4Documentation/docs/more-functionalities.rst

 Token collections
 ^^^^^^^^^^^^^^^^^

-Token collections are a way to curate a list of tokens with a much lower effort then the `token curated registry <#token-curation>`_.
+Token collections are a way to curate a list of tokens with a much lower effort then the community-curated approach of the `token curated registry <#token-curation>`_.

 .. image:: images/Collections.png
    :scale: 80%